 - Your best bet is to ask the retailer if you need a license

 In the end, it comes down to whether or not you are operating a corporation or a public company.
-For any organization that expects to be in business for a long time, your best bet is to and follow the rules.
+For any organization that needs radios for business use, your best bet is to and follow the rules.
 The way the FCC would put it, “If you have a two-way radio for commercial use, you should have a license for it.”
 Otherwise, you risk getting fined, and as we have already established- it’s not worth it.